 P.S.
 Uli Schimmack actually beat me to this conclusion, and posted it on the Psych Methods Facebook page…

 While I don’t know the authors of this paper, for full disclosure, I should mention that the senior author of this paper, Alison Ledgerwood, was the editor on a paper of mine for Perspectives on Psychological Science.
-She was an outstanding editor - in fact one of the best I have ever worked with.
+She was a great editor.
 I felt it’s important to express this here, because if anything, I am positively biased against her, and I am also not directing my criticism directly at her as a person.↩